PED4404 – Learning cultures, leadership and motivation in working life

 - Participation in the first item on the schedule is compulsory.

-- Group work: The groups will be working on preparing a presentation on a given subject/problem.
+- Individual work: A presentation on a given subject/problem.
 The presentation must be given in the seminar.

-- The groups must also hand in a report of 5-6 pages (excluding references) focusing on learning cultures, leadership and/or motivation.
+- Individual work: A report of 5-6 pages (excluding references) focusing on learning cultures, leadership and/or motivation.